KLVN/UrbanDictionary_API/README.md

 License
 =======
     "THE PIZZA-WARE LICENSE" (Revision 42):
     You can do whatever you want with this stuff.
-  If we meet some day, and you think this stuff is worth it, you can buy me a pizza in return.
+    If we meet some day, and you think this stuff is worth it, you can buy me a Pizza in return.